Print the fan art here to make Magic playtest cards and tokens that look good and are easily identifiable by opponents

 About the Artists

 Shaman Ben, also known as the Librarian of Leng, is one of the progenitors of the U.S. Old School MtG community.
 He is well-known for his unique and subversive alters of Old School cards.
 Ben is a mysterious man who can no longer be found on social media.

 Mattias “Slanfan” Berggren started playing in the fall of 2017 and immediately got hooked.
 He loves everything about Old School, especially the tension when playing real ante.
 He is a proud member of the MtG X-Files crew and part of the small group of degenerates from hell.
 Follow him on Twitter here.

 Visit this Google Doc for playtest cards pre-sized to fit in a standard sleeve.
-Print them on normal paper, cut them out, and tuck the paper inside a sleeve holding any card.
+Print on standard printer paper, cut them out, and tuck the paper inside a sleeve holding any card.
 Download and edit the Google Doc to select specific images for printing.

 Visit this Google Photos gallery for larger images, which we recommend printing on 63x88mm cardstock with thickness of S30 or S33.
 We prefer keeping the card backs blank, to ensure nothing shows through the back of a sleeve.
 Search Reddit or the Web for more advice on how to print custom Magic cards.
 Certain photos in this post show our playtest cards on cardstock.